Caroline Bartholomew: Research Assistant

 Sara Miller: Research Assistant

 Sara joined the team in June of 2016 as a research assistant for the ABC Brain Games Study.
-Sara will graduate from the University of Michigan in December 2016 with a B.S. in Neuroscience and a B.S. in Psychology.
-She is currently a first year MPH student at the University of Michigan School of Public Health in the Department of Health Behavior and Health Education.
-Sara is passionate in child development and mental health outcomes.
-In her free time, Sara enjoys reading and working out.
+She graduated from the University of Michigan in December 2016 with a B.S. in Neuroscience and Psychology.
+She is currently a second year Health Behavior and Health Education student in the School of Public Health.
+Her interests are in developmental psychology with a focus in emotion regulation and the life course perspective.

 Anjali Nemorin: Undergraduate Assistant